 Let’s look at how I got here.
 You’ll probably find it entertaining and possibly educational.
 We’ll start at the beginning.
 In 2014 I reversed course with From Hater to Evangelist: My AR-15 Pistol Saga of Eating Crow.
 My first pistol brace was the original SigTac and using it won me over.

 A year and a half later we saw the pistol brace concept pick up momentum, publishing 2016 Update: SBR vs. Pistol with Arm Brace – It’s not Just About AR Pistols Anymore.
-The Shockwave Blade had entered the market and was winning over more and more people.
-I shot with a braced Sig MPX pistol and was impressed.
-What a concept, a civilian legal 9mm in a subgun configuration that didn’t use a ridiculously long 16 inch barrel or require a $200 tax stamp and NFA handcuffs!
+The Shockwave Blade had entered the market and started winning over more and more people.
+I was impressed when I shot with a braced Sig MPX pistol.
+What a concept!
+A civilian legal 9mm in a subgun configuration that didn’t use a ridiculously long 16 inch barrel or require a $200 tax stamp and NFA handcuffs!